Frequently Asked Questions

-QUESTION: Why do PURE's products contain fructose, sucrose or glucose polymers?
+QUESTION: Why do your products contain fructose, sucrose or glucose polymers?

 ANSWER: Where possible, PURE formulates its products to contain natural, low-calorie sweeteners like stevia, or no sweeteners at all.
 Fructose, sucrose, or glucose polymers are used to enhance sport performance, to improve the texture of the products, or to improve the palatability of a product.